GokulRose/otp-mail/README.md

 5) then open settings.py in auth folder
-   In line 129 and 130 you can add your sender Gmail and app password respectively To create app password goto manage your Google account and goto security section and there add a new app and password You can only see the app password section of you enabled two step verification for your account
+   In line 129 and 130 you can add your sender Gmail and app password respectively To create app password goto manage your Google account and goto security section and there add a new app and password You can only see the app password section if you enabled two step verification for your account
 6) to run the sever
-  "python manage.py runserver
+  "python manage.py runserver"
    Copy the local host ip and paste on your browser Then it will show a page not found